 • A Vaccination & Immunisation Update Session – for those already trained, ensuring skills remain current and compliant.

-Both options align with national immunisation standards and are delivered by experienced educators with a strong background in primary care.
+These options align with national immunisation standards and are delivered by experienced educators with a strong background in primary care.

 2-Day Foundation Course